clemthi/avidemux-scripting/README.md

 # avidemux-scripting
-Python script to be used with Avidemux
+Python scripts to be used with Avidemux